coltonmurray/knowledge-graph/research/Tracking papers/Simple Online and Realtime Tracking (2017).md

  - [[HybridSort]]

 ## Abstract
- - Pragmatic approach to multiple object tracking where the main focus is to associate objects efficiently for online and realtime applications.
+ - Pragmatic approach to multiple object tracking where the main focus is to associate objects efficiently for online and real-time applications.
  - tracking-by-detection
  - Kalman Filter
  - Hungarian Algorithm